Carentan: World War II

 In the immediate aftermath of the landings, the priority for the Allies at Utah Beach was to link up with the Allied landings further east.
-This job was tasked to the 101st Airborne, who had landed in the area and had been conducting raids against inland targets, such as artillery emplacements, and securing and cutting off the area from German reinforcements.
+This job was assigned to the 101st Airborne, who had landed in the area and had been both conducting raids against inland targets (such as artillery emplacements) and securing and cutting off the area from German reinforcements.

 By June 9, the 101st Airborne had reorganized sufficiently from the haphazard scattering of its units.
-It managed to cross the flooded Douve using a few causeways passing through the flooded fields.
+It managed to cross the flooded Douve using a few causeways across the flooded fields.
 The next day Carentan fell to the 101st in the Battle of Carentan.
-Beginning with a dawn assault, it was an all-day, hard-fought, house-to-house fight against German troops embedded in strongly prepared positions.
-The capture of the town gave the Allies a continuous front joining Omaha to Utah Beach and the other three lodgements to the east of Omaha.
-Possession of the town was maintained despite a German armor reinforced counterattack just to the south-west of town on the 13th known as the Battle of Bloody Gulch.
+Beginning with a dawn assault, it was an all-day, hard-fought, house-to-house battle against German troops embedded in strongly prepared positions.
+The capture of the town gave the Allies a continuous front joining Omaha to Utah Beach and the other three lodgments to the east of Omaha.
+US forces maintained possession of the town despite a German armor-reinforced counterattack on June 13 just to the southwest of town known as the Battle of Bloody Gulch.

-On 15 June, engineers of the Ninth Air Force IX Engineering Command began construction of a combat advanced landing ground for fighter aircraft south of the town.
-Declared operational on 25 June, the airfield was designated as "A-10".
-It was used by P-47 Thunderbolts of the 50th Fighter Group until mid-August, then as a support airfield for supplies and evacuation of wounded personnel until November when it was closed.
+On 15 June, engineers of the Ninth Air Force IX Engineering Command began construction on a combat advanced landing ground for fighter aircraft south of the town.
+Declared operational on 25 June, the airfield was designated, "A-10".
+It was used by P-47 Thunderbolts of the 50th Fighter Group until mid-August, then as a support airfield for supplies and evacuation of wounded personnel until its closure in November.
 Today, a small private airfield is located on part of the wartime facility.